General Terms and Conditions

 8. Term and Termination

 8.1 Term. the term of this Agreement (the “Term”) shall commence upon the Effective Date and shall continue in full effect until terminated by the parties.
-This Agreement shall be terminable at will by either party upon one hundred twenty (120) days written notice to the other, provided however, that the terms and conditions of this Agreement will continue to govern any outstanding Statements of Work despite such termination.
+This Agreement shall be terminable at will by either party upon thirty (30) days written notice to the other, provided however, that the terms and conditions of this Agreement will continue to govern any outstanding Statements of Work despite such termination.
 The specific term and termination rights for Statements of Work shall be set forth in each Statement of Work.
 The Agreement, and any or all outstanding Statements of Work may be terminated immediately by the Company for "cause" upon an event of default.
 “Cause” is defined as “Cause” is defined as (i) the failure of Customer to pay any amounts when due for Services that are undisputed (provided any disputes are reasonable and in good faith) or the failure to pay any amounts when due that Customer owes to NOETHER RUDIN under any other agreements, contracts, or other arrangements or otherwise, (ii) any material failure by a party to comply with or to perform any material nonpayment provision or condition of a this Agreement and the continuance of such failure for a period of thirty (30) days after notice thereof to such party or the failure by Customer to comply with or to perform any material nonpayment provision under any other agreement or understanding between Customer and NOETHER RUDIN; or (iii) a party becomes insolvent, is unable to pay its debts when such debts become due, or is the subject of a petition in bankruptcy, whether voluntary or involuntary, or of any other proceeding under bankruptcy, insolvency or similar laws; or makes an assignment for the benefit of creditors; or is named in, or its property is subject to a suit for appointment of a receiver; or is dissolved or liquidated.

 8.2 Rights Upon Termination.
 In the event that this Agreement or any Statement(s) of Work are terminated by either party pursuant to this Section 8, Customer shall have no right to use or exploit in any manner, the Deliverables or the Company's Information related to such Statement(s) of Work unless Customer has paid the full fees related thereto.
 In the event of any termination of this Agreement, the Company and Customer shall promptly comply with Section 4.6 regarding return or destruction of Confidential Information.